ghani35/Experimental-Robotics-Project-1/README.md

 1. The movement can be improved by consediring a real motion in cartesian space, this is can be done by including the `planer` and `controller` nodes in the architecture. for more information about planer and controller nodes visit this [repository](https://github.com/buoncubi/arch_skeleton.git)
 2. The time can be continuously updated and depends on the distance and speed of the robot to reach a specific location
 3. Make the robot willing to move by knowing just its current position and how he can reach another position and building the map by itself

+#6.
+Doxygen documentation
+To access doxygen documentation [click here](https://ghani35.github.io/Experimental-robotics-Ass1/)

-# 6. Author and Teachers contacts
+# 7. Author and Teachers contacts
 * Author
   * name: BAKOUR Abdelghani
   * email: bakourabdelghani1999@gmail.com